In this Udacity Machine Learning nanodegree review, I will talk about how Udacity will help land a job as a Machine Learning Engineer

 In order to squeeze more out of this program, you should have the knowledge of the following topics

-One should be an intermediate python programmer who has at least 40 hours of programming experience in Python.
-If you are new to python, I recommend you to take a free python course on Udacity here.
+One should be an intermediate Python programmer who has at least 40 hours of programming experience in Python.
+If you are new to Python, I recommend you to take an introductory python course on Udacity.

 In short, this program is intended for students who are already familiar with machine learning algorithms.